atn-ly/letters_used_in/README.md

 ## Overview

 This repository consists of the files needed to create the paper titled Biden More Favorable Among Female, Black, Asian, Hispanic, Middle Eastern, and Non-gun Owning Voters in the 2020 US Presidential Election.
 It provides insights into voter behavior during the election, identifying the probability of voting for Biden or Trump.
-By examining demographic trends,it can help improve polling models and election forecasting methods.
+By examining demographic trends, it can help improve polling models and election forecasting methods.

 ## File Structure